TEMPORARY EMPLOYMENT CONTRACT

 experiences a change in his / her medical condition, or state of health that could impact upon the Employee’s ability to carry out assignments, or his / her eligibility for assignments.

-3.2 The Employee will wear his / her name badge at all times, when attending at the premises of a client.
+3.2 The Employee will wear his / her name badge at all times when attending the premises of a client.

 4. AGENCY SERVICE AGREEMENT AND TERMS AND CONDITIONS OF EMPLOYMENT